 As a computational student in Dr. Richard Caprioli’s lab, I aim to develop computational techniques for linking complementary imaging modalities such as imaging mass spectrometry and multiplexed immunofluorescence to understand health and disease.
 I will be developing methods within the fields of image processing, image analysis, machine learning, and statistical analysis.

 Through my varied experiences in industry, academia, healthcare, and informatics, I have focused on developing cross-disciplinary linkages.
 As an undergraduate, I worked with students and faculty to organize seminars and research match fairs to engage hundreds of students in scientific research.
-More recently, I co-developed a “Systems Thinking in Biomedicine” seminar to foster scientific dialogue across disciplines.
+I co-developed a “Systems Thinking in Biomedicine” seminar to foster scientific dialogue across disciplines.
 Most recently, I co-founded S Phase Bio Fund, a student-lead investment fund dedicated to educating and investing in emerging biotechnology and pharmaceutical companies.